monsotal/Notes-app-monolithic/README.md

 - run the server: `npm start`

 ### start the front-end development server:

 - `cd notes-app-ui`
 - Install dependencies: `npm install`
 - run the server: `npm start`
+- In MainApp.tsx , replace API endpoints to absolute paths This is because React App and Node.js server runs on different ports, therefore instead of using '/api/notes'you may use 'http://localhost:5000/api/notes'
+  (Unlike In production with Nginx, where the backend API is configured in the Nginx config, you can use relative paths like /api/notes directly in your code.
+Nginx handles the routing and API requests based on its configuration, so absolute URLs are not needed.

 ## Project Structure